Simion Ghimpu

-Simion Ghimpu (May 24, 1939 in Coloniţa – July 27, 2010) was a writer from Moldova.
+Simion Ghimpu (24 May 1939 – 27 July 2010) was a Moldovan writer, poet, and essayist, known for his contributions to contemporary Moldovan literature.
+His works often reflected themes of national identity, culture, and human experience, positioning him as a significant voice in the intellectual life of Moldova during the late 20th century.

 Biography

-Simion Ghimpu was born to Irina and Toader Ghimpu on May 24, 1939; he had four siblings: Gheorghe, Visarion, Valentina, and Mihai.
+Simion Ghimpu was born to Irina and Toader Ghimpu on 24 May 1939; he had four siblings: Gheorghe, Visarion, Valentina, and Mihai.
 Simion Ghimpu graduated from the Moldova State University in 1964 and got a PhD from the Russian Academy of Theatre Arts from Moscow in 1969.
 Simion Ghimpu worked for the Art Institute of Chişinău (1969–2000).